ShellyFrog/godot-stuff/README.md

 > You may use these scripts under the provided license as you wish.

 > [!TIP]
-> Some plugins are not useful or have files not necessary to run
+> Some plugins are not useful in or have files not necessary to run
 > in an exported game.
 These are marked by being contained in a folder starting with
 > and underscore (_).
 For example: _editor_only, _icons, etc.
 > You can exclude these folders from your exported game by adding them to your export